 CNC programming for milling machine and lathe.
 Application of CAM software to design, edit and verify CNC programs with NC code and real time graphics.
 Importing AutoCAD and DXF files into the FeatureCAM software to create part programs.
 Designing parts, drawing geometry, defining tools and tool paths, setting cutting speeds and feed rates are all part of this introductory programming class.
 Use CAM files to design and produce machine parts on CNC VMC center and Sharp CNC lathe.
 Prerequisite: INDT 1170.
 Co-Requisite: None.
 Day: On demand; Eve: Fa.
-Lecture: 1, Lab: 5. ♦ methods by which this will be accomplished.
-Prerequisite: None.
-Co-Requisite: None.
-Day: Sp; Eve: On demand.
-Lecture: 1, Lab: 4.
-TAG: OET010 ◆
+Lecture: 1, Lab: 5. ◆